flutter/website/src/docs/release/breaking-changes/overlay-entry-rebuilds.md

 call.

-Furthermore, the change slightly modifies the shape of the widget tree: Prior to this change, the `OverlayEntry`s where wrapped in a `Stack` widget.
+Furthermore, the change slightly modifies the shape of the widget tree: Prior to this change, the `OverlayEntry`s were wrapped in a `Stack` widget.
 The explicit `Stack` widget has been removed from the widget hierarchy.

 ## Migration guide